DEGIRO vs Saxo Bank

 • AutoInvest available on eligible ETFs.

-• Better for investors who want to go beyond a basic passive portfolio.
+• Better for investors who want to go beyond a basic passive portfolio or need access to specific instruments DEGIRO doesn’t offer.

-Verdict on range: For buying VWCE, FWRG, or IWDA once a month, DEGIRO is sufficient.
-Saxo Bank wins if you want individual bonds, factor ETFs, or more complex multi-asset strategies alongside your core holdings.
+Range verdict: For buying VWCE, FWRG, or IWDA once a month, DEGIRO is sufficient.
+Saxo Bank wins if you want individual bonds, factor ETFs, multi-currency accounts, or more complex multi-asset strategies alongside your core holdings.

 DEGIRO

-• Designed for straightforward execution: find ETF → buy → done.
+• Find ETF → buy → done.
+Minimal noise.

-• Limited charting — basic price history only.
+• Limited charting: basic price history only, no integrated research tools.

 Saxo Bank